bloominghowl/Finance-track-vue/README.md

-# Finance-track-vue
+# Klenu
-## Finance Tracker - Personal Finance Management App
+## Klenu - Personal Finance Management App

 This repository contains the source code for a Vue.js application designed to help you track your personal finances.
 The app allows you to: